Inclusive & Bias-Free Curriculum Checklist

 Weight

-Could the content be perceived as promoting stereotypes, bias, shame or stigma?If yes, unsure or to see examples, expand.
+Could the content be perceived as promoting stereotypes, bias, shame or stigma?If yes, unsure, expand.

-- Vignettes that describe overweight and obese patients as “noncompliant”
+- Vignettes that describe patients who are overweight or obese as “noncompliant”

 - Emphasizing personal responsibility in discussions of obesity at the expense of important genetic/epigenetic, social and structural risk factors

-- Assuming that all overweight and obese are unhealthy, when it is much more complicated biologically
+- Assuming that all patients who are overweight or obese are unhealthy, when it is much more complicated biologically

 - Any comment about this subject that is meant to elicit laughter